RayDeeUx/menuloop_randomizer/about.md

 This mod allows you to randomize the menu song every time you open the game, picking from a random downloaded song from Newgrounds, RobTop's Music Library, or your own songs. `.mp3`, `.ogg`, `.oga`, and `.wav` files are supported.

-## For macOS Intel users

-Due to incomplete bindings, <cr>this mod will not play songs downloaded from Newgrounds on macOS Intel devices</cr>. <cy>Only custom songs or songs from RobTop's Music Library are supported on macOS Intel.</cy> Read below to learn more.

 # How to add custom songs

 If you want to add your own songs to the mod you should go to the settings tab, then click the <c>pink</c> folder button.
 Just like with grabbing songs you've downloaded from Newgrounds or RobTop's music library, `.mp3` and `.ogg` files are supported.

-`.oga`, `.flac` and `.wav` files are also supported for the few audiophiles who want the highest of audio quality out there.

 ![Screenshot on how to use it.
 Install the mod to view this screenshot!](elnexreal.menuloop_randomizer/screenshot.png)

+`.oga`, `.flac` and `.wav` files are also supported for the few audiophiles who want the highest of audio quality out there.

 ## Android